TritonDataCenter/rfd/rfd/0163/README.md

 As described in the *Cloud Firewall Log Daemon* section above, firewaller agent services will change.
 In particular:

 * `cfwlogd` will be delivered to each compute node with this agent.
-* `svc:/smartdc/agent/firewaller-logger-setup:default` will handle the setup required for `cfwlogd`.
+* `svc:/smartdc/agent/firewaller-logger-setup:default` is a new service that will handle the setup required for `cfwlogd`.
 * `svc:/smartdc/agent/firewaller-logger:default` is a new service that will run `cfwlogd`.

 As described in the *fwadm* section below and the *IPFilter* section above, the per-zone `ipf.conf` and `ipf6.conf` files will change in a way that is not backward compatible.
 The `firewaller-logger-setup` service will be responsible for ensuring that each zone's `ipf` configuration files are a version that is compatible with the running system.